CyborgDroid/gekkoIndicators/README.md

 GE_RSI :

     indicatorName.result: RSI value.
-    indicatorName.recommendation: 'short' or 'long' based on the settings. indicatorName.short_counter:
+    indicatorName.recommendation: 'short', 'long', or false.
+Based on the settings. indicatorName.short_counter:
     Strat must pass the following settings to the indicator:
     {